shawshubham/shawshubham.github.io/content/learning/advanced-skills/low-level-design/2_SOLID-in-action/2_8_isp-example1.md

 ---
-title: "Interface Segregation Principle (ISP) - Designing Focused Contracts in Employee Management"
+title: "ISP – Designing Focused Contracts in Employee Management"
 description: "Learn the Interface Segregation Principle (ISP) using a real-world Employee Management System example.
 See how fat interfaces cause problems and how to refactor them into focused, role-based contracts."
 keywords:
   - interface segregation principle java